mooreorless555/Moves/README.md

 <img src="https://i.imgur.com/L4ygdW6.jpg" width="300"/>

-**Moves** is a fun real-time app that allows students on Yale’s campus to identify the parties they want to attend.
+**Moves** is a fun real-time app that allows students on Yaleâ€™s campus to identify the parties they want to attend.
 Using live, user-generated reviews, and a built-in social network that interfaces with the Facebook API and geolocation services.
-The app is currently used by 20% of Yale undergraduates.
+The app is currently used by 25% of Yale undergraduates.
 (Currently listed as MovesY in the Google Play and iOS App stores) The plan is to expand the app to other campuses.

 ### Frameworks/Libraries
 Moves is an iOS/Android app written using [Ionic](http://ionicframework.com/), [Angular 4](http://angular.io/) and a lot of HTML/CSS/JS.
 The backend uses [Firebase](https://firebase.google.com/).
 The graphics were done in Photoshop and Illustrator.
 This app is my baby.